British Restaurant: Second World War

+Much like the National Kitchens of WWI, British Restaurants were preceded by voluntarily run schemes.
+Many of these were set up by Flora Solomon who had introduced staff canteens at Marks & Spencer, often using borrowed Marks & Spencer staff in the early stages.
+Planning for the Restaurants began in the early part of 1940, and gained greater urgency with the beginning of the Blitz as it became clear that voluntary provision was no longer adequate.
+Manchester and Birmingham were among the first places selected by the Ministry of Food and the scheme began to be rolled out nationwide during November 1940 with a budget of over four million pounds allocated.
+The Local Authorities (Community Kitchens and Sale of Food in Public Air Raid Shelters) Order, January 1941 allowed local authorities to be reimbursed by central government for the capital costs of setting up communal feeding centres though they were expected to be self-sufficient as far as running costs went.
 By mid-1941, over two hundred British Restaurants operated in the London County Council area, although the Wartime Social Survey conducted in 1942–43 indicated they were more popular in London than in the rest of the country.
 In November 1942 there were 1,899 restaurants.
 By 1943, there were some 2,160 British Restaurants across the country, serving around 600,000 meals per day for around 9d. a time.
 546 authorities made profits and 203 made losses, though they were set up to be not-for-profit.

 Some smaller places did not qualify for a British Restaurant, but, instead, had what was termed a "Cash and Carry Restaurant" with meals being delivered from a nearby British Restaurant.